 The view over Cap Ferrat is undoubtedly the most impressive of the French Riviera.
 Among the Mediterranean and tropical varieties of plants, you’ll find lounging chairs by a waterfall for a quiet and quite luxurious nap after such an exciting day!

 How to go and get around the French Riviera?

 Thanks to its extensive network, travelling in France by train remains the best solution in terms of comfort and cost.
 However, sometimes when going to more rural areas, driving a car can let you see more in one day even in places like the French Riviera with broad public transportation coverage.

-This is up to you, but just to let you know, renting a car in France is not cheap.
+This is up to you, but just to let you know, renting a car in France is not the cheapest.
 It is what it is, but for information, my 7-day car rental was 430€ last summer.
 Besides, sometimes parking your car can quickly become a nightmare as space is scarce; make sure your hotel or Airbnb offers free and convenient parking space.
 But if you prefer your independance and not having to carry your luggage around, here is where to find the best flexible deals with free cancellation.